Ivano-Frankivsk Municipality: Overview

 The municipality was created before the World War II in 1940 after reorganization of the Stanisławów Voivodeship.
 In 1962 the official name of it changed from Stanislav to Ivano-Frankivsk after the administrative center.
 It was located within the Tysmenytsia District and consists of one city municipality and five rural ones.
-Through the municipality flow two major rivers of the region Bystrytsias of Solotvyn and Nadvirna and one smaller one Vorona.
+Through the municipality flow two major rivers of the region Bystrytsia Solotvynska and Bystrytsia Nadvirnianska and one smaller one Vorona.
 Most of the territory is flat, however there are some elevated areas in northern parts near Vovchynets known as Vovchynets Hills.
 There is also several lakes located within the city of Ivano-Frankivsk around which stretches a city park.